 - Playground injuries.
 According to the Centers for Disease Control and Prevention (CDC), over 200,000 children under the age of 15 are treated in emergency rooms for playground-related injuries each year, with 5- to 9-year-olds suffering the most injuries.
 Traumatic brain injuries, fractures, and contusions are the most common playground injuries seen in the ER.
 When a child’s injury is caused by dangerous equipment, poor maintenance, or inadequate supervision, the school may be liable for damages.

 Whether a school, church, or athletic program employee was directly responsible for your child’s injury or not, in many instances, the institution could have taken actions to prevent harm.
-Investigating complaints of abuse or bullying, hiring competent staff, watching children attentively on the playground, and focusing on children’s safety rather than an athletic victory are all ways these organizations should protect children.
+Investigating complaints of abuse or bullying, hiring competent staff, watching children attentively, and focusing on children’s safety rather than an athletic victory are all ways these organizations should protect children.
 We can help you make sure that other children don’t suffer in the same way your child has suffered.

 How We Can Help